American Sign Language

 If you are unable to obtain enrollment during the initial registration period, you should continue trying to add until the first day of classes.
 Some students do get into classes using this approach.

 The School of International Letters and Cultures has adopted a set of technical standards that define physical prerequisites needed to enroll in an ASL course.
-Meeting these standards does not require any previous knowledge of ASL.
-These standards are described in the ASL Technical Standards Document.
+Meeting these standards does not require any previous knowledge of American Sign Language.

 Transferring ASL Course Work